TDStrasser/KookaBlockly-Reference/docs/source/introduction.rst

 The intuitive graphical process empowers users to apply programming concepts and principles when designing scripts or programs, eliminating the need to worry about the syntax and semantics of MicroPython.

-With KookaBlockly, programming becomes an enjoyable and accessible endeavor.
+With KookaBlockly, programming becomes an enjoyable and accessible endeavour.